J K Rowling Fast Facts

 Marriages: Neil Murray (December 26, 2001-present); Jorge Arantes (1992-1995, divorced)

 Children: with Neil Murray: Mackenzie Jean, January 23, 2005; David Gordon, March 24, 2003; with Jorge Arantes: Jessica, July 27, 1993

 Education: University of Exeter, B.A. in French and the Classics, 1986; Moray House School of Education at The University of Edinburgh, 1995-1996, received a postgraduate certificate in modern languages.

-The Harry Potter movies were nominated for 12 Academy Awards, but did not win any.
+The Harry Potter movies were nominated for 12 Academy Awards.

 1987 - Works as a human rights researcher for Amnesty International.

 1990 - Comes up with the idea for Harry Potter on a train ride from Manchester to London.

 1991-1993 - Teaches English in Portugal.